naikymen/klipper-for-cnc/README.md

 Welcome to my fork of the Klipper project, with home-able extruders, configurable extra ABC axes, and CNC-style probing!

+This fork matches upstream Klipper features up to version `0.13`.

 Full changes and limitations stated further down this readme.

 Use cases: as far as I can tell.